CtrlK

 Trigger Term Quality

 Includes natural trigger terms users would say: 'klingai webhook', 'kling ai callback', 'klingai notifications', 'video completion webhook'.
-Good coverage of variations including the product name and common synonyms like callback/notification.
+These cover common variations and are terms users would naturally use.

 3 / 3